 As Columbus Chapter 7 bankruptcy lawyer, the legal team at the Calig Law Firm welcomes opportunities to help fellow Ohioans resolve crushing debt problems and position themselves for future success.
 We start here by answering some of the most basic questions.
 If you see bankruptcy as a viable option or just have more-specific questions, please contact us to schedule a free consultation.

-Chapter 7 is part of federal bankruptcy law.
-Having a petition for Chapter 7 bankruptcy approved will let you discharge many financial obligations, which, translated into plain English, means you will be allowed to stop paying certain debts.
+Columbus Chapter 7 is part of federal bankruptcy law.
+Having a petition for Ohio Chapter 7 bankruptcy approved will let you discharge many financial obligations, which, translated into plain English, means you will be allowed to stop paying certain debts.

 The principal benefit of seeking bankruptcy protection under Chapter 7 is that it allows the applicant to keep most of his or her personal property.
 Also, debt collectors and all other creditors have to stop demanding payments during the period that the court reviews the bankruptcy petition.
 This is true even when judgments have been filed against the person seeking bankruptcy protection.